pandiarajan-src/pandiarajan-src/README.md

 👯 I’m actively seeking collaboration on open-source projects that pique my interest.
 Feel free to reach out—I’d love to contribute and assist others.

 ## Get in Touch
-Please explore my repositories, use them freely, and provide feedback if you have any.
+Please explore my repositories, fell free to use & suggest feedback if you have any.
 Let’s connect and make the coding world better together! 🚀

 Feel free to adjust or personalize this as needed.
-Best of luck with your GitHub journey! 😊
+Best of luck for your journey! 😊

 <!--
 **pandiarajan-src/pandiarajan-src** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.